The do’s and don’ts while waiting for Baby.

 These informations will hopefully help you figure out what essential oils you can use (unless any particular allergy of course) during your pregnancy, and what you should make sure to avoid.

 In the skincare industry, the EU certification requires products to have no more then 2% of essential oils as active ingredients and fragrances combined.
 Meaning: if you buy a natural/botanical skincare product which is EU certified, you are in the clear.

 The usual list of these essential oils according to aromatherapy/Doctors specialists (source D.Baudoux, Dr Penoel, Franchomme, non exhaustive list):

 The safe zone

-Are authorized topically, except around the belly as of the 12th week of pregnancy: basil, Bergamot, Hô leafs, Chamomile, Cardamom, Virginia Cedarwood (watch out, other cedarwood ar not allowed, see the list below), Cista ladanifère, Lemon, Lime, Cumin, Black Spruce, Tarragon, Eucalyptus smithii, Eucalyptus, Fragonia (watch out, other eucalyptus essential oils are considered as unsafe during pregnancy, check below), Geranium, Ginger, Helichrysum, Inula Fragrant, Noble Laurel, True Lavender, Lemongrass, Lentisque Pistachio, Mandarin, Marjoram, Niaouli, Orange, Petitgrain, Pine, Ravintsara, Rose, Tea tree, Ylang- ylang.
+Are authorized topically, except around the belly as of the 12th week of pregnancy: Basil, Bergamot, Hô leaf, Chamomile, Cardamom, Virginia Cedarwood (watch out, other cedarwood essential oils should not be used, see the list below), Cista ladanifère, Lemon, Lime, Cumin, Black Spruce, Tarragon, Eucalyptus Smithii, Eucalyptus Fragonia (watch out, other eucalyptus essential oils are considered to be unsafe during pregnancy, check below), Geranium, Ginger, Helichrysum, Inula Fragrant, Noble Laurel, True Lavender, Lemongrass, Lentisque Pistachio, Mandarin, Marjoram, Niaouli, Orange, Petitgrain, Pine, Ravintsara, Rose, Tea tree, Ylang- ylang.

 The unsafe zone